Herover/usedby/README.md

 Small linux utility to identify why a port is being used, and which process is listening on it.

-Usage: compile and run `why 8080`, or just `cargo run 8080`.
+Usage: compile and run `usedby 8080`, or just `cargo run 8080`.
 It will print something like

 ```
 PID      EXE                        CMD